-Note: The Planning Report on this matter is tentatively scheduled to be presented at the Planning Committee meeting of May 14th, though due to the pandemic, this date may change.
+Note: The Planning Report on this matter has been rescheduled to September 24, 2020, though due to delays associated with the pandemic, this date may change.
 Persons wishing to provide comments to Committee or Council on any agenda items are strongly encouraged to submit such comments in writing, by email to the Committee or Council Coordinator, or by calling the Committee or Council Coordinator.
 Agendas and Contact details can be found on the Council and Committee Meeting Portal.

 Update January 2020